 Overview:

-Physical security breaches involve unauthorized individuals gaining access to a data center's premises.
+Physical security breaches involve unauthorised individuals gaining access to a data center's premises.
 This could include theft of hardware, tampering with equipment, or even sabotage.
 Attackers might exploit weak access controls or insider threats to gain entry.

 Mitigation Strategies: